 How you can help

-Here are five simple ideas that can really make huge strides for sustainability during your Fringe run.
+Here are some simple ideas that can really make huge strides for sustainability during your Fringe run.

 Get a Green Champion